UniversalDevicesInc-PG3/udi-poly-ELK/README.md

   - The Area number the Zone is part of.
 - Type
   - The Zone Type configured in the ELK, 37 different choices
-- DON/DOF
+- Send On/Off
-  - Allow configuring of DON/DOF are sent when the Zone Physical Status changes, this allows you to put the Node in a Scene and by default a DON is sent when the Zone changes to Open, and DOF is sent when Zone changes to SHORT.
+  - Allow configuring of when the On and/or Off control signals are sent for the Zone Physical Status changes.
+This allows you to put the Node in a Scene and by default an On is sent when the Zone changes to Open, and an Off is sent when Zone changes to SHORT or EOL.
 But this can be changed with these options:
     - Send Both (The default)
     - Sond None
     - ON Only
     - OFF Only
-    - Reverse Send Both (Send DON for SHORT and DOF for Open)
+    - Reverse Send Both (Send On for SHORT/EOL and Off for Open)
     - Reverse On Only
     - Reverse Off Only
 - Use Off Node